UCD-pbio-rclub/Rclub-rethinking_Julin.Maloof/Assignment_Chapter_09/Chapter_9_Tomato.md

 I should come up with a more automated way of doing that...

-One possibility: take unique combintaions from the original data frame
+One possibility: take unique combinations from the original data frame

 ```r